 You will need to resize the image to fit within the dimensions of the selected hoop.

-Use Artwork > Dim Artwork to show stitches more clearly when digitizing.
+Use Artwork > Dim Artwork to dim graphic backdrops to show stitches more clearly when digitizing.

 Use Artwork > Lock to lock selected objects into position for protection.
 This tool is also available via Arrange menu.

 Lock artwork or other objects to prevent them from being moved or modified by accident by clicking the Lock key or pressing <K>.
-For example, locking backdrop images holds them in place as you digitize or edit the embroidery objects near them.
+For example, locking backdrop images holds them in place as you digitize, transform or reshape the embroidery objects near them.
 Remember, however, to click Unlock All prior to using automatic digitizing methods.